Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Visiting the Victoria and Albert Museum in London| ©Diliff

-The Victoria and Albert Museum, better known by the acronym, **V&**A, is perfect for all lovers of design and art.
+The Victoria and Albert Museum, better known by the acronym, **V&**A, is perfect for all design and art lovers.
 Its permanent collection houses almost 2.5 million objects created by humans over the last 5,000 years.

 This great sample of human creativity is represented by samples of fashion, textiles, jewelry, sculpture, architecture, furniture, ceramics, glass and books, among other subjects.
 Currently, the collection is divided into five categories to facilitate the visit: Asia, Europe, materials and techniques, modern objects and exhibitions.